Automorphisms of the Torelli complex and the complex of separating curves: Superinjective maps from the Torelli complex into itself

-\begin{lem} Let $\Pi_{1}$ and $\Pi_{2}$ be pentagons in $\calt(S)$ sharing two edges which share a vertex as described in Figure \ref{fig-pent} (b).
-Assume that each $a_{i}$ is a BP-vertex, each $b_{j}$ is a p-vertex and $c$ is an h-vertex.
-Then the root curves for the simplices $\{ a_{1}, a_{2}\}$ and $\{ a_{1}, a_{3}\}$ are equal. \end{lem}
+\begin{lem} Let $\Pi_1$ and $\Pi_2$ be pentagons in $\calt(S)$ sharing two edges which share a vertex as described in Figure \ref{fig-pent} (b).
+Assume that $a_1$, $a_2$ and $a_3$ are BP-vertices, $b_1$, $b_2$ and $b_3$ are p-vertices and $c$ is an h-vertex.
+Then the root curves for the simplices $\{ a_1, a_2\}$ and $\{ a_1, a_3\}$ are equal. \end{lem}